 CAUTION: The chain brake must be checked several times daily.
 The engine must be running when performing this procedure.
 This is the only instance when the saw should be placed on the ground with the engine running.
 Place the saw on firm ground.
-Grip the rear handle with your right hand and the front handle with your left hand.
+Grip the rear handle with your right hand and the front handie with your left hand.
 Apply full throttle by fully depressing the throttle trigger.
 Activate the chain brake by turning your left wrist against the hand guard without releasing your grip around the front handle.
 The chain should stop immediately.

-Inertia activating function control
+inertia activating function control

-WARNING: When performing the following procedure, the engine must be turned off.
+WARNING: When performing the following procedure, the engine must be turned off

 Grip the rear handle with your right hand and the front handle with your left hand.
-Hold the chain saw approximately 14" (35 cm) above cnain saw approximately 14" (35 cm) above a stump or other wooden surface.
-Release your grip on the front handle and use the weight of the saw to let the top of the guide bar fall forward and contact the stump.
-When the tip of the bar hits the stump, the brake should activate.
+Hold the chain saw approximately 14" (35 cm) above a stump or other wooden surface.
+Release your grip on the front handle and use the weight of the saw to let the tip of the guide bar fall forward and contact the stump.
+When the tip of the bar hits the stump, the brake should activate